-All you have to know about Momentum and how to use it during your day trading
+All you have to know about Momentum Trading and how to use it as a day trader

 As someone who has been active in stock trading and investing, you should already be familiar with the significance of the zero line.
 Put simply, it represents the point at which the current price is the same as the price a certain number of days ago.

 The zero line plays a crucial role in the momentum trading, which dictates that you should buy when the momentum indicator crosses above the zero line and sell when it dips below it.
 Why would you do that?

 When the momentum indicator rises above the zero line, it means the price is trending upward, so it’s a good time to buy.
 When the momentum indicator drops below the zero line, the price is trending downward, so you should sell.